shakibaRafiee/Coursera_Capstone/Report.md

 # Introduction

 ### Background:
 The population of people with lower-limb loss has grown over the past decade in canada [Hussain, et al., 2019].
 Across all canadian provences, Ontario has the highstes percent of amputations with 37.7% rate [Imam, et al., 2017].
 A recent study reports an average of 2787 new lower leg amputations each year from 2006 to 2012 in Ontario alone [Imam, et al., 2017].
+This growing population needs accessible housing.

 In canada, similar to the most other industrial coutries, the majority of the lower limb amputation occur aftter admission for diabetic complications [Kayssi,et al., 2016, Imam, et al., 2017].
 Other factors for leg amputtions are trauma, cardiovascular disease and cancer.
 Therefore, having a healthy diet and miantaining a active life style is of paramount importance for this population.
 The neighbourhood that one lives in can increase/restrict accessibility to these amenities.

 ### Problem:
-Thus the problem is: Which toronto neighbourhoods are the best to live in for people with lower-limb loss?
+Therefore, the goal of this project it compare and rate the neighbourhoods in toronto where lower-limb amputee people will have accessibility to healthcare, exercise and healthy diet.

 ### Interest:
 Finding supportive neighbourhoods for people with disability has three groups of stakeholders.
 Similar to most other health-related data scince problems, the main stakeholder are the patients.
 The other important stakeholder is the government.
 The governmnet can use this information to fund accessible housing with specific features for people with disability in select neighbourhoods.
 Finally, provoiders such as real estate agents can use this information to help clients with special needs find good housing.

-Therefore, the goal of this project it compare and rate the neighbourhoods in toronto where lower-limb amputee people will have accessibility to healthcare, exercise and healthy diet.

 # Data
 * Foursquare API to obtain information on 3 categories of venues (**health care**, **fitness** & **healthy food**)